-(Foeniculum dulce, Anethum graveolens, Lobularia maritima, Borago officinalis, Echinacea purpurea, Origanum vulgare, Ocimum basilicum, Trifolium pratense, Monarda citriodora, Coriandrum sativum, Fagopyrum esculentum, Medicago sativa, Cosmos bipinnatus, Carum carvi, Calendula officinalis, Raphanus sativus, Dianthus barbatus, Helianthus annuus, Pastinaca sativa, Daucas carota, Achillea millefolium) Highly useful for attracting the predator insects to the garden.
+***NOT TO TAS, WA*** (Foeniculum dulce, Anethum graveolens, Lobularia maritima, Borago officinalis, Echinacea purpurea, Origanum vulgare, Ocimum basilicum, Trifolium pratense, Trifolium repens, Monarda citriodora, Coriandrum sativum, Fagopyrum esculentum, Medicago sativa, Cosmos bipinnatus, Carum carvi, Calendula officinalis, Raphanus sativus, Dianthus barbatus, Helianthus annuus, Pastinaca sativa, Daucas carota, Achillea millefolium) Highly useful for attracting the predator insects to the garden.
 An attractive & colourful mix of flowers, herbs & vegetables designed to be irresistable to bees, hoverflies, lace wigs, lady bugs & the like.
 Also extremely useful for increasing pollination in both orchards & vegetable gardens.
-Contains fennel, dill, alyssum, borage, echinacea, oregano, basil, red clover, bergamot, coriander, buckwheat, alfalfa, cosmos, caraway, marigold, radish, sweet william, sunflower, parsnip, carrot & yarrow.
+Contains fennel, dill, alyssum, borage, echinacea, oregano, basil, red clover, white clover, bergamot, coriander, buckwheat, alfalfa, cosmos, caraway, marigold, radish, sweet william, sunflower, parsnip and carrot.

 Broadcast as needed in patches throughout the garden or around fruit trees.

 Note: Due to the lack of availability of some varieties of seed throughout the year, the contents of this mix may change slightly.

 Help other The Lost Seed users shop smarter by writing reviews for products you have purchased.

 Send us a photo(All images recieved will be displayed on this page)

 (Beta vulgaris) Heirloom, first introduced in the mid 1840's and originating from Italy.
 Nicknamed the 'Candycane Beet'.
 Slightly flattened root wi